amlinger/homebridge-telldus-tdtool/README.md

 ```

 ## Dependencies & Trade-offs
-This plugin depends on `tellstick-confparser`.
+This plugin depends on `tellstick.conf-parser`.
 This is because `tdtool` does
 not output the model of a connected device, making it not possible to provide
 a devices characteristics for Homebridge unless we peek in TellSticks
 configuration file and check the model there.